Coool/EP2C602-4LD16-E5-2667v2-Hackintosh-BrushXue/README.md

+# This repo is archived as some hardware is transferred to this build: https://github.com/BrushXue/Dell-PowerEdge-T30-OpenCore

 # ASRock  EP2C602-4L/D16 E5-2667v2 Hackintosh Guide

 This guide works on macOS Monterey (12.0.1).
 C602 is even more complicated than X79 so I don't recommend beginners try this build.